treverse-dev/jobs/machine-learning-software-engineer.md

 ### How to Apply
 Send your résumé / CV, a short note on the most impactful model you’ve shipped, and links to any public repos or papers to chris.ried@treversellc.com with subject line “ML @ Treverse – ${Your Name}.

 ”We review applications on a rolling basis and aim to reply within one week

+## Work Hours
+- Monday to Friday
+- 8:00 am to 5:00 pm (with some flexibility)

+## Location
+On-site in La Vergne, Tennessee

+## Salary and Benefits
+* Annual Salary: $90,000 - $110,000
+* Comprehensive health, dental, and vision insurance
+* Paid time off
+* Will provide work equipment